Ace your TExES

 skills you need, based on your Deficit Competency Analysis, to be successful on your waiver

 attempt.
-But you need to look no further because Certify Teacher is a TEA-Approved CPE provider
+But you need to look no further because Certify Teacher is a TEA-Approved CPE

 and we will be able to help you with meeting this requirement of your waiver application

 successfully.
-Write sales@certifyteacher.com for
+Write sales@certifyteacher.com

 more